Obtaining and installing G-Golf

 pkg-config g-golf-1.0 --variable=siteccachedir

-You will need - unless you have used --with-guile-site=yes, or unless these locations are already ’known’ by Guile - to define or augment your GUILE_LOAD_PATH and GUILE_COMPILED_PATH environment variables with these locations, respectively (or %load-path and %load-compiled-path at run time if you prefer3 (See Environment Variables and Load Path in the Guile Reference Manual).
+3. Unless you have used --with-guile-site, or unless these locations are already ’known’ by Guile, you will need to define or augment your GUILE_LOAD_PATH and GUILE_COMPILED_PATH environment variables accordingly (or %load-path and %load-compiled-path at run time if you prefer3 (See Environment Variables and Load Path in the Guile Reference Manual).

 pkg-config g-golf-1.0 --variable=prefix